 To improve the performance of drawing a shapefile, you can create a spatial index.
-A spatial index will improve the draw speed when zooming and panning.
+A spatial index will improve the speed of both zooming and panning.
+Spatial indexes used by QGIS have a .qix extension.

 Use these steps to create the index: